Free Cook County Divorce Records Search: See Illinois Divorce Records

 The formal court records are kept in paper files in the courthouse or other official Clerk’s repository.
 Any and all information contained in the online database is recorded as a concise summary of the paper documents, with the understanding that the data is accurate with regard to all features of the paper records physically filed with the clerk of the Circuit Court.

-Are divorce records public in the US?
+Are divorce records available to the public in the US?
 Some parts of divorce records are available to the public.
 Some states allow anyone curious enough to access copies of any divorce records without restrictions.
 However, most states limit this access because some divorce records contain sensitive and personal information.
 As a result, some divorce records are more accessible than others.

 The most common types of divorce records are: